lullaby6/php-microframework/README.md

 ### 2. Creating Tables

-To create a table, you can use the `createTable` method.
+To create a table, you can use the `users_table` method.
 Provide the table name and an array of column definitions:

 ```php
 $users_table = [